cupofteain/legal-ai/README.md

 - 📚 Uses a local FAQ database for fast, offline responses
 - 🤖 Leverages OpenAI models for more complex, context-aware reasoning
 - 🛡️ Prioritizes user safety — never stores private data or personal identifiers
-- 💾 Saves anonymized conversation history for research and improvement

 ---